 We Fight to Build a Fierce Defense to Child Molestation Charges

 When facing charges as serious as child molestation, your only option is to fight back.
-At Edgett Law Firm, our experienced Dallas criminal defense attorneys know how to handle these complex and sensitive cases.
+At the Edgett Law Firm, our experienced Dallas criminal defense attorneys know how to handle these complex and sensitive cases.
 Your custom-designed defense strategy might include:

 Lack of Evidence

 The prosecution is required to prove every element of the crime beyond a reasonable doubt.
 Their evidence might not be as strong as you think.
 Our attorneys will fight to persuade the jury that the prosecution’s evidence was insufficient to convict.

 Depending upon the facts, we might be able to challenge the credibility of witnesses or provide evidence of our own to damage the prosecution’s case.
 To learn more about how we can help in your specific case, don’t hesitate to call for a free consultation.

 Lack of Intent

 Child molestation charges can be based upon touching alone–the prosecution does not have to show that a sexual assault took place.
 Our lawyers may be able to convince the jury that you did not intend to touch the child in a sexual manner.
 If the prosecution cannot prove the requisite intent, a conviction cannot stand.